emilhornlund/infra/README.md

 A self-hosted GitHub Actions runner container for automating CI/CD workflows.

 - Uses `myoung34/github-runner`
-- Executes jobs for the `quiz` repository
+- Executes jobs for the `klurigo` repository
 - Requires a GitHub PAT as an environment secret

 ### 🍃 [MongoDB](./stacks/mongodb)